jerome-labonte-udem/ml_project_template/README.md

 - [ ] Actions to test API and integration tests
 - [x] Track dependencies vulnerabilities with Dependabot
 - [x] Scan code with CodeQL for vulnerabilities
+- [ ] Setup environment to store secrets used by actions
+- [ ] Protect some branches
 by Jerome Labonte